Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Fluid flow dynamics and moduli space

 The preserved rotational symmetry group of the potential energy term $E_0$ is the internal $\SO(2)_{\rm int}$, corresponding to rotations about the vacuum direction $\bm{N}$, and the spatial rotational symmetry in the $(x, y)$-plane, $\SO(2)_{\rm space}$.
 When the DMI term is included, i.e., for the total energy $E = E_1 + E_0$, the independent internal and spatial rotational symmetries are broken.
 However, a diagonal combination of these symmetries, $\SO(2)_{\rm diag}$, is preserved.
 This symmetry corresponds to the transformation of $\bn$ as a vector field under co-ordinate rotation.
 The separate reflections of internal and spatial reflection symmetries are broken to a single $\mathbb{Z}_2$ symmetry, but this one corresponds to the reflection of $(n_1,n_2)$ and $(x,y)$ on orthogonal axes.
 Taking into account these symmetries of the model, the unbroken symmetry group is at least \bee G = \Og(2)_{\rm diag} \ltimes T_2\ , \eee where $T_2$ represents two-dimensional translations, $\Og(2)_{\rm diag}$ includes both $\SO(2)_{\rm diag}$ and the diagonal parity symmetry described above, and $\ltimes$ is the semi-direct product.
 When the energy involves the Heisenberg energy term $E_2$, this is the whole symmetry group.
-We see below that without it, the full symmetry is in fact much larger.